madhurashinde/Practice-Codes/README.md

 3.Find the factorial of a number

+4.Identify if a number is an armstrong

-4.Identify if a character is a vowel or a consonant
+5.Identify if a character is a vowel or a consonant

-5.Find the largest number bewtween three numbers
+6.Find the largest number bewtween three numbers